-DYSLEXIA HELP AT GLENNS OPTICIANS Glenn's Opticians specialises in diagnosis and management of dyslexia and visual stress through the use of colorimetry.
+Visual Stress Help at GLENNS OPTICIANS Glenn's Opticians specialises in diagnosis and management of visual stress through the use of colorimetry.

 If you or your child has dyslexia or visual stress (Meares-Irlen Syndrome), coloured lenses can produce remarkable results, often markedly improving reading ability and confidence.